smallriver0316/algorithm-collections/Tree/README.md

 ### Search in Tree

 When searching a node in tree, it would be useful to use recurcive processing.
 Other than binary search tree(BST), it is difficult to figure out where a target node is in left or right siblings or children of them.
-So it is required to do the recursive processing against each partial tree agaist left or right siblings.
+So it is required to do the recursion against each partial tree agaist left or right siblings.
 This enables the search with short codes and high performance.

 ## Reconstruction of Tree